-For wine makers, wine lovers, and wine growers, they believed and argued that California wines have come from the most interesting terroirs and soils.
-The terroir and soils have propelled California wine’s popularity a lot that about 90 percent of all wines in the US come from California.
+Winemakers, wine lovers, and wine growers believed and argued that California wines have come from the most interesting terroirs and soils.
+The terroir and soils have propelled California wine’s popularity a lot and about 90 percent of all wines in the US come from California.
 It is a great thing for Californians who are consuming above 20 percent of the production of their home state every year.

 At the exterior of the region of Napa Valley on your wine tours, you are in what is commonly referred to as the bench land.
 You can find more gravel, together with the alluvial soils that provide good drainage in a natural way.
 It suits Cabernet Sauvignon perfectly.
 Furthermore, the floor of the valley is consist of different clay soils and sites that are rock strewn.
 The vineyards here are capable of withstanding the dry and hot summer season.
 This will become more essential in the coming years because water is becoming more scarce.
 Because of the divergent range of climates and soils, together with the options made by winemakers, wine lovers also have different selections in the style of wines that they can drink.

 California enjoys the weather conditions, with enough sunshine, rain, and warmth to enable the grapes to ripen perfectly.
 This is the reason why California wines are greatly made.
-Customers will be able to attain wines in the rich, ripe, sweet, and fruit forward style.
-They can also buy dryer, less ripe, or more traditionally styled California wines, and there are wineries that produce wines that straddle the balance between the traditional and the ripe.
-The state started planting vines in the late 1700’s, but before, it was only for religious purposes.
-The commercial inception of the wine industry has taken hold in the late 1800’s.
-Because of some European emigrants, the Napa Valley, together with Sonoma, got their beginnings of history during the era of Abraham Lincoln as US President.
+Customers will be able to attain wines in rich, ripe, sweet, and fruit-forward styles.
+They can also buy a dryer, less ripe, or more traditionally styled California wines, and there are wineries that produce wines that straddle the balance between the traditional and the ripe.
+The state started planting vines in the late 1700s, but before, it was only for religious purposes.
+The commercial inception of the wine industry has taken hold in the late 1800s.
+Because of some European emigrants, Napa Valley, together with Sonoma, got their beginnings of history during the era of Abraham Lincoln as US President.

-These days the most famous grape planted in California is Chardonnay, with more than 95 thousands of acres planted.
-The Cabernet Sauvignon is the second most popular among the Californian grapes, with around 80 thousands of acres planted.
-Some other grapes that enjoy immense popularity are the white Zinfandel and merlot.
+These days the most famous grape planted in California is Chardonnay, with more than 95 thousand acres planted.
+The Cabernet Sauvignon is the second most popular among the Californian grapes, with around 80 thousand acres planted.
+Some other grapes that enjoy immense popularity are the white Zinfandel and Merlot.
 Red wine continues to dominate the shade of production of California wines.

-Read our previous article Canada Ice Wine Tours
+Read our next article Canada Ice Wine Tours